ibretsam/CS50-Project-4/README.md

 # CS50 Project 4: Social Network

 5th project from the online course [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/).
-The main goal for this project is to design a Twitter-like social network website for making posts and following users..
+The main goal for this project is to design a Twitter-like social network website for making posts and following users.
 This project uses Django as backend and Vanilla Javascipt for frontend.

 See live demo here: https://cs50w-socialnetwork.herokuapp.com/